zym0902/learngit/readme.txt

-git is a version control system git is free software yes,i can yes,you can we can
+git is a version control system git is a free software